JulianGriffin11/SQL_Projects/README.md

 ## 🗂️ Projects

 ### 1. [**💼 Project 1 - Job Jury: In Progress! 💼**](./Project%201%20-%20Job%20Jury/)
-- **Summary**: This project queries a job market data set to find the highest paying roles within the field.
+- **Summary**: This project queries a job market data set to find the highest paying roles within the field and their related skills.
 It includes advanced querying features, such as filtering and joining tables to analyze hourly and yearly salary data.
 - **Skills Learned**:
   - Creating complex SQL queries
   - **JOIN** operations and subqueries